 Salisbury Child Custody Attorney

-If you are going through a divorce, seeking parental rights to your child for the first time, or need help modifying a standing custody order, you may require the services of a Salisbury child custody lawyer.
+If you are going through a divorce in Salisbury, seeking parental rights to your child for the first time, or need help modifying a standing custody order, you may require the services of a Salisbury child custody lawyer.
 Family law matters such as child custody can be complicated and emotionally overwhelming.
 To protect your parental rights, strong legal representation is helpful when navigating a Rowan County court.

 Although going through family court can take time and financial resources, you can leave with a court-enforceable document that your ex-spouse or former partner cannot ignore.
-The team at Lancaster and St. Louis, PLLC, can help you work toward a successful outcome for your child custody case.
+The team of Salisbury family lawyers at Lancaster and St. Louis, PLLC, can help you work toward a successful outcome for your child custody case.
 We put your and your child’s needs first to help you gain custody.

 What Happens During a Child Custody Case in Salisbury, NC?